At a Glance:

 McElhattan to Jersey Shore Itinerary

-This route corresponds with Sections 11 of the Susquehanna River Water Trail – West Branch Map & Guide, a waterproof resource which provides additional details on amenities, points of interest, emergency contacts, and gage height.
+This route corresponds with Section 11 of the Susquehanna River Water Trail – West Branch Map & Guide, a waterproof resource which provides additional details on amenities, points of interest, emergency contacts, and gage height.

 More Day Trips in the West Branch